 Merlo holds a master’s degree from the Professional Writing Program at the University of Southern California and a bachelor’s degree in English from California State University, Bakersfield.

 Merlo is a member of the American Agricultural Editors Association, which presented her with a coveted Master Writer award in 2013.
 She also is a three-time Writer of the Year and past president of the Cooperative Communicators Association.
-A California native, Merlo serves on the board of trustees of the Kern County Museum Foundation in Bakersfield, where she lives with her husband, David Gaeta, and their son, Gabriel.
+Merlo is a former trustee for the Kern County Museum Foundation.
+A California native, Merlo lives in Bakersfield with her husband, David Gaeta, and their son, Gabriel.

 You can reach Catherine at email@example.com.